UNSW can impose heavy penalties if you breach exam rules.

-Students are expected to have read the UNSW Assessment Policy and the following rules before sitting a formal exam.
+Read the UNSW Assessment Policy and the on campus and online exam rules below before sitting a formal exam.

 Rules for exams

 It is your responsibility to be familiar with the rules governing the conduct of exams on campus and online.

 - follow all instructions given by exam supervisors.

 - be in your place in the exam room not less than 15 minutes before the time the exam commences.

 - display your current UNSW student identification card on your examination desk for the duration of the exam.
 Students without an ID card will be required to provide other official photo identification such as a driver's licence or passport at the time of the exam, electronic versions of identification are not permitted.
 Students without any photo identification will be required to present themselves to the Exams Team with appropriate photo identification before the end of the exam period.

 - switch off all mobile telephones and/or any other communication equipment, including music players, before the exam commences.